-If you run into a problem with Routinator or you have a feature request, please create an issue on Github.
+If you run into a problem with Routinator or you have a feature request, please create an issue on GitHub.
 We are also happy to accept your pull requests.
-For general discussion and exchanging operational experiences we provide a mailing list.
-This is also the place where we will announce releases of the application and updates on the project.
-Lastly, you can follow the adventures of Routinator on Twitter.
+For general discussion and exchanging operational experiences we provide a mailing list and a Discord server.
+This is also where we will announce releases of the application and updates on the project.